jhpyle/docassemble/_docs/functions.md

 being resumed.
 By default, sessions will only be included if they can be resumed.
 You can check whether as session can be resumed by checking the value of the `valid` key.

+You can also use `interview_list()` to delete interview sessions.
+If you set the optional keyword parameter `action` to `delete_all`, all of the user's interview sessions will be deleted.
+You can delete a particular session by setting `action` to `delete`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the session ID of the session.

 This function can be useful in interviews that replace the standard list of user sessions.
 See the [`session list interview`]